-A pre-launch bug that reappeared after season 8 launched caused the game to sometimes forget to change the player's avatar when moving from a space map to a ground map, resulting in indoor starships◊ with rather bizarre collision-detection.
+A pre-launch bug that recurs from time to time causes the game to sometimes forget to change the player's avatar when moving from a space map to a ground map, resulting in indoor starships.

 Another season 8 bug involved the brand-spanking new Origin bridge set up.
 Thanks to a screw up, the viewscreen shows the stars flying away from the ship, not towards, giving rise to comments that ships were flying backwards.

 The "D'Deridex Defender", a D'Deridex Warbird whose coding glitched to the point where it was near invincible and had an amazing hull heal rate.
 This was due to the fact that a patch caused the AI to use its healing skills.